andras-molnar/qualtrics/clicker-slider/README.md

 This script creates a progress bar that can be filled by clicking on a button.
 You can customize the 'click cost function', i.e. make it more or less difficult to fill the bar.
+The progress (%), as well as the click count is saved as a Qualtrics embedded variable.

 ![](clicker-slider.gif)